HighlanderRobotics/Highlanders-Training/Java.md

 ### Exercises

-- Figure out some extra exercises for people to demonstrate proficiency
+- ***TODO!*** *Figure out some extra exercises for people to demonstrate proficiency*

 ### Notes

 - We use an auto-formatter to keep the code clean.
 To run it type `./gradlew spotlessApply` into the terminal.
+This should be done before you push code (if not more frequently!) to keep the codebase readable.